MatheusSC017/Rental-of-vehicles/README.md

 * **MySQL**

 ## Installation
-1. Clone the repository on your device using the command
+1. Clone the repository on your device
-> gh repo clone MatheusSC017/Rental-of-vehicles
 2. Create a virtual environment on your device
 > python -m venv venv
 3. Run the virtual environment, if you are using the Windows operating system, use the following command